nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 Actually, _concurrency_ and _parallelism_ are not as the same.
 Let's dive into it a little bit.

 Roby pike has given a brilliant [talk](https://www.youtube.com/watch?v=cN_DpYBzKso) about it.
-In that, he explains parallelism as the simultaneous execution of things, possibly related, possibly not.
+He explains parallelism as the simultaneous execution of things, possibly related, possibly not.
 On the other hand, concurrency is programming as the composition of independently executing processes.
 For languages that do not provide direct support for parallelism, you must concurrently structure your program in order to achieve parallelism.